Skip to main content

 §Additional features

-Since the crate is supposed to be minimal in terms of dependencies, there are no default features, and optional functionality can be enabled by specifying features for bitreq dependency in Cargo.toml:
+Since the crate is supposed to be minimal in terms of dependencies, only the std feature is enabled by default.
+Additional functionality can be enabled by specifying features for the bitreq dependency in Cargo.toml:

 [dependencies]